 The ads clearly state motion detection as well as night vision but the documentation on this needs some work.

 Finally despite apparently lack of support on the ESCAM site for the camera, I realised that if I made it utterly dark in my room – and moved – the camera floodlights came on (there is a selector button inside to select IR lights or white lights).
 Magic.
-I’ve written to ESCAM to ask if they can improve the documentation.
+I wrote in March 2021 to ESCAM to ask if they could improve the documentation.
+By the same time in May 2021, still no reply.

 The battery indicator initially seemed to be sitting at 80% for a day and I wondered if something was wrong.
 That night I took the camera into darkness and the lights did not seem to come on – but I noted from the APP that the camera itself was operating perfectly.